 The Sicilian gelato is silky and delicious.
 The ingredients are milk and corn starch rather than eggs or cream.
 This prevents any crystallization and results in a very creamy gelato that is actually leaner.
 Does that mean we can now eat double of this mouth-watering dessert?

 Continuing on the cold dessert theme, the granita is a semi-frozen Sicilian dessert.
 Its origins date back to the Arabs who harvested the snow on Mt.
-Etna, brought it down the mountain, and flavored the ice with fruits, juices and edible floweres.
+Etna, brought it down the mountain, and flavored the ice with fruits, juices, and edible flowers.
 Today, there are many flavors of granita; almond being the most requested and lemon the most traditional.

-A Sicilian cassata is a sponge dessert with ricotta cheese with pieces of cherry on top.
+A Sicilian cassata is a sponge dessert with ricotta cheese and pieces of cherry on top.
 It is an authentic masterpiece that makes mouths water!

 Take your own Street Food Market Tour during your trip to Palermo

 DRINKS IN PALERMO